 It is easy to associate post-traumatic stress disorder with military action, but PTSD can affect anyone who has been through a particularly stressful event.
 According to the National Center for PTSD, nearly 9 percent of accident victims suffer from this challenging condition.
-More than 3 million crashes occur every year, which means roughly 270,000 people who are involved in accidents suffer PTSD each year.
+There are on average more than 6 million crashes every year, which means roughly 540,000 people who are involved in accidents suffer PTSD each year.

 What are the symptoms of PTSD?